The algebraic small object argument as a saturation

-When $\cat{J}$ is discrete, $\Den{u}(f)$ reduces to a small coproduct of generators, and in general it plays an analogous role to the coproducts that appear in Quillen's argument.
+When $\cat{J}$ is discrete, $\Den{u}(f)$ is the coproduct $\coprod_{i \in \cat{J}, \alpha \co u_i \to f} u_i$, and in general it plays an analogous role to the coproducts in Quillen's argument.
 Importantly, it can be effectively characterized in our examples of interest (\cref{sec:uniform-fibrations}).